-How to Become the Person Others Want to Follow
+How to Lead So That Other People Want to Follow You

 But, mostly, as they exhibit these leadership traits and characteristics, they become the person that other people want to follow—even choose to follow given the opportunity.